eheydrick/ucarp-cookbook/README.md

 * advskew - advertisement skew in seconds, defaults to 1 for master
 * advbase - advertisement interval in seconds, defaults to 1
 * master - true if this node is the master
+* vip - the virtual IP
+* netmask - the netmask of the virtual IP
+* interface - the interface ucarp manages, defaults to eth0
+* bonded_interfaces - the interfaces to bond when bonding is enabled, defaults to eth0, eth1
+* bond_mode - the bonding mode when bonding is used

 Usage
 =====